Admission to the BPhil in Philosophy

 Can I include my GRE scores in my application?

-The entry requirements for all of our graduate courses in Philosophy state ‘No Graduate Record Examination (GRE) or GMAT scores are sought.’ which indicates that you are not required to upload your GRE scores for the university to count your application to be complete for consideration.
-You are not disallowed from submitting extra information, so you may wish to upload your GRE scores if you deem it important or in your interest, but we cannot unfortunately make a judgement as to what kind of impact GREs scores could have for an application.
+The entry requirements for all of our graduate courses in Philosophy state ‘No Graduate Record Examination (GRE) or GMAT scores are sought’, which indicates that you are not required to upload any GRE scores to your application.
+You may choose to upload your scores if you feel they would strengthen your application.
+Please note, however, that we cannot advise on how GRE scores would impact the assessment of your application, or the minimum scores that it would be advantageous to include.

 Please click on the following link to see which colleges accept students for the BPhil in Philosophy: